gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    As specified in {{Mapping-DTLS}} the usage of DTLS connection ID is required to ensure that the receiver can correctly identify the DTLS connection and its security context when performing its de-protection operations.
-There is also only a single SCTP-AUTH key exported per DTLS connection ensuring that there is clear mapping between the DTLS connection ID and the SCTP-AUTH security context for each key-id.
+There is also only a single SCTP AUTH key exported per DTLS connection ensuring that there is clear mapping between the DTLS connection ID and the SCTP AUTH security context for each Key Identifier.

    Application writers should be aware that establishing a new DTLS connection may result in changes of security parameters.
 See